 3.6

-Any member of the Club may withdraw from Membership in the Club at any time subject to the provisions of Article TX, Section 9.3, and there shall be no refund of the current year's dues.
+Any member of the Club may withdraw from Membership in the Club at any time, and there shall be no refund of the current year's dues as prescribed in Article IX, Section 9.1.

 3.7

 Any member of any classification of a Family Unit may be suspended, for cause shown, for a period not exceeding three (3) months, after having been given an opportunity to be heard and after being confronted with the charges made against such member.
 Such suspension shall be invoked upon a two-thirds (2/3) vote of the Board of Directors present at any meeting called to act upon the charges.
 Any member of any classification of a Family Unit may be expelled for cause after having been given an opportunity to be heard and after being confronted with the charges made against him.
 Such expulsion shall be invoked upon a vote of three-fourths (3/4) of the entire membership of the Board of Directors.
 Cause of suspension or expulsion shall, in general, consist of a violation of these By-Laws.
 Or the rules of the Cub promulgated from time to time or of conduct unbecoming a lady or gentleman, or such acts as are deemed detrimental to or inconsistent with the orderly functions and conduct of Whitpain Greens.
 Notice of the charges pertaining to proposed suspension shall be contained in writing and shall be sent by registered or certified mail to the address of such member as is listed on Club membership.
 Such member shall be given not less than ten (10) days’ notice of the charge and of the date set for a hearing by the Board to consider the charge and to vote thereon.